Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 - Systemic Lupus Erythematosus (SLE) is another chronic autoimmune disease and has an unknown origin.
 This disease affects many different organs in the body, and exhibits eye symptoms in one-third of patients.
 If eye symptoms occur, SLE can potentially become a blinding condition.
 SLE effects blood vessels in various parts of the eye, including the cornea and retina.

-If you have any of these autoimmune diseases and have eye problems, artificial tear methods can be used to alleviate symptoms.
+If you have any of these autoimmune diseases and have eye problems, artificial tear methods can be used to alleviate symptoms, although eye drops will never provide a cure.
 There are also strong medications available for serious cases and anti-inflammatory agents such as corticosteroids.
 New pharmaceutical options are also being developed every day.

 Dry Eye and What You Eat

-What you eat does have an impact on your eyes, and on the likelihood of contracting dry eye.
+What you eat does have an impact on your eyes and on the likelihood of contracting dry eye.
 The most common impact that your diet has on your eyes is the risk of dehydration.
 Junk food such as chips and cookies contain a lot of salt, and alcohol can dry out your entire system.
 Caffeine consumption can also lead to dehydration.
-To ensure that you are taking care of your eyes, make sure you are drinking plenty of water throughout the day and choose tea, fruits, and vegetables; not only will this hydrate your skin, but it can also help prevent dry eye.
+To ensure that you are taking care of your eyes, make sure you are drinking plenty of water throughout the day (at least half your body weight in ounces of water per day – that’s 75 ounces for a 150 pound person) and choose herbal tea, fruits, and vegetables; not only will this hydrate your skin, but it can also help prevent dry eye.

 How IPL Treatment was Introduced for Dry Eye